 9. Take Vitamin D

 Back in the day, most people got their vitamin D from the sun.
-The problem is that most people don’t get much sun these days.
-They either live where there is no sun, or they stay inside most of the day or use sunscreen when they go out.
-If adequate sun exposure is not an option for you, then supplementing with vitamin D has been shown to have numerous benefits for health.
+The problem is that most people don’t get much sun these days, even during an Irish Summer!
+Many people seek shade from the sun to protect from harmful UVA and UVB Rays, so if adequate sun exposure is not an option for you, then supplementing with vitamin D has been shown to have numerous benefits for health.
 This includes improved bone health, increased strength, reduced symptoms of depression and a lower risk of cancer, to name a few.

 10. Eat more Vegetables and Fruits